 Dental Exam

-• Restoration check: To assess the condition of existing fillings, crowns, or veneers.
+- Restoration Check: Examine existing fillings, crowns, or veneers.

 Dental Cleaning